POSTPARTUM PREECLAMPSIA

 Postpartum Preeclampsia: Moms are Still at Risk After Delivery

 Most women with preeclampsia will deliver healthy babies and fully recover.
 However, some women will experience complications, several of which may be life-threatening.
 A woman’s condition can progress to severe preeclampsia, eclampsia, or HELLP syndrome quickly.
 Delivery, sometimes after a period of expectant management (“watchful waiting”), is a necessary intervention.
-Once delivered, mom still needs to receive care if she is experiencing high blood pressure and related preeclampsia symptoms.
+Once the baby is delivered, mom still needs to receive care if she is experiencing high blood pressure and related preeclampsia symptoms.

 It's important to know that delivery is not the cure for preeclampsia.
-Any woman can develop preeclampsia after her baby is born, whether she experienced high blood pressure during her pregnancy or not.
+Any woman can develop preeclampsia after her baby is born, or postpartum preeclampsia, whether she experienced high blood pressure during her pregnancy or not.
 Moms need to continue to monitor their health after delivery.
 Recognizing these warning signs can save your life:

 Postpartum Tearpad (English).png (185 KB)